Sukiyaki (song): 4 P.M. version

-American R&B group 4 P.M. released a version of "Sukiyaki" in 1994.
+American R&B group 4 P.M. released a version of "Sukiyaki" in 1994 as their debut single.
 This version reached number 8 on the Billboard Hot 100.
 The group remade the song—utilizing the English-language lyrics of the A Taste of Honey version—at the suggestion of Next Plateau Records president Eddie O'Loughlin.
-The 4 P.M. version was also a chart success in Australia (number 3), New Zealand (number 5), and Canada (number 7).
+The 4 P.M. version was also a top-10 hit in Australia, New Zealand, and Canada, where it topped The Record's sales chart.